gdelrioifc/AMPFeatureSelection/README.md

 # README #

 This README describes the use of a Java implementation of a wrapper-method to select a sub-set of features for machine-learning purposes.
 The work is originally published.
-If you use it, we appreciate if you cite the following publication:
+If you use the data or codes provided here in your work, we would appreciate if you cite the following publication:

 Beltran JA, Del Rio G, Brizuela CA. An automatic representation of peptides for effective antimicrobial activity classification.
 Comput Struct Biotechnol J. 2020 Feb 26;18:455-463. doi: 10.1016/j.csbj.2020.02.002.
 PMID: 32180904; PMCID: PMC7063200.